TheEdgeWalker/ProjectFlappy/README.md

 - ~~Implement special move (yellow bird - Brake)~~
   - ~~Implement a proper skill system~~
   - ~~Port existing logic to skill system~~
+  - ~~Implement Brake as a Skill~~
+  - Implement Buff System
-  - Implement Brake as a Skill
+    - Implement Brake as a Buff